craigmaslowski/blog-mvc/readme.md

 ### Edit Post Page
 * Access to this page should be restricted to logged in users
+* A hideable markdown preview should show the formatted version of the post
 * Collect Title and Body
 * Logged in Authors should have link to Remove post
 * Redirect to home page on success